PacktPublishing/Containers-for-Developers-Handbook/Chapter9/Readme.md

 This configuration will allow us to run as user 101 (nginx).
 We create this configMap before the actual DaemonSet; although it is possible to do the opposite, it is important to understand the requirements and prepare them before the workload deployment.
 This configuration allows us to run Nginx as non-root on a port greater than 1024 (system ports).
 We will use 8080.

 Notice that we added a proxy_pass sentence for reouting the requests for / to http://app:3000, where app is the Service's name, resolved via internal DNS.
-We will use /healthz for checking the container healthiness.
+We will use /healthz for checking the container health.

 Let's review the DaemonSet manifest:
 ```